volmexfinance/bug-bounty/readme.md

-# Volmex.Finance V1 Bug Bounty
+# volmex.finance v1 Bug Bounty

 ## Overview
-This bug bounty program is designed to bolster the professional audits Volmex v1 has undergone.
+This bug bounty program is designed to bolster the professional audits volmex.finance v1 has undergone.

 ## Scope
-This Program is limited to the vulnerabilities affecting Volmex V1 in the following contracts:
+This Program is limited to the vulnerabilities affecting volmex.finance v1 in the following contracts:

 [Volmex Core](https://github.com/volmexfinance/volmex-core/)

 The following are not within the scope of the Program:

 - Any contract located under [volmex-core/test](https://github.com/volmexfinance/volmex-core/tree/master/test).
-- Bugs in any third party contract or platform that interacts with Volmex v1.
+- Bugs in any third party contract or platform that interacts with volmex.finance v1.
-- Vulnerabilities already reported and/or discovered in contracts built by third parties on Volmex v1.
+- Vulnerabilities already reported and/or discovered in contracts built by third parties on volmex.finance v1.
 - Any already-reported bugs.

 Vulnerabilities contingent upon the occurrence of any of the following activities also are outside the scope of this Program: